 Platte Farm Open Space

 Over the years, Groundwork Denver has secured funding on behalf of the Globeville neighborhood to continue planning for Platte Farm Open Space.
-Landscape architects have helped transfer the neighborhood’s vision onto paper.

-Environmental consultants and survey experts have helped Groundwork Denver conduct due diligence with regard to the many parcels of land that make up the open space.
-Groundwork Denver has collected hundreds of signatures from neighbors, businesses, and schools in support of implementing Platte Farm Open Space.
+Landscape architects have helped transfer the neighborhood’s vision onto paper, environmental consultants and survey experts were involved to correctly manage the many parcels of land that make up the open space, and hundreds of signatures from neighbors, businesses, and schools were collected in support of implementing Platte Farm Open Space.

 Through all of these steps, the steering committee helped make critical decisions, create proposal requests, and select various consultants over the years.
 “Staying power,” as Groundwork practitioners like to say, is critical to ensuring equitable outcomes for residents who bear the burden of brownfields.